sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

 ### Task 5: Sync changes to Microsoft Entra ID

+In this task, you will Start the sync between On-premises and Entra ID.

 1. On **SEA-ADM1**, on the **Start** menu, select **Windows PowerShell**.

    ![](media/az--19.png)